|

 at the door.
 It was a big one.
 The word dungeon came to mind.
 The barred

-window high in the opposite wall seemed to confirm that.
+window high in the opposite wall added to the image.

 "Why am I half naked?"
 The Doctor asked.
 Wyn turned and looked